fmsayin/USA-2016-General-Election-Data-Analysis/README.md

-Election Data Project - Polls (2016 General Election: Trump vs. Clinton) In this Data Project we will be looking at data from the 2016 election.
+Election Data Project - Polls (2016 General Election: Trump vs. Clinton) In this Data Project I will be looking at data from the 2016 election.

-In this project we will analyze the results of political polls.
-We will analyze this aggregated poll data and answer some questions:
+In this project I will analyze the results of political polls.
+I will analyze this aggregated poll data and answer some questions:

 1.)
 Who was being polled and what was their party affiliation?
 2.)
 Did the poll results favor Trump or Hillary?